 I use my FB page to update my readers with the latest in research, to help them understand smell training, and to encourage discussion about how their smell loss is progressing—or not.
-We are an ever growing number, as of today 454 members.
+We are an ever growing number, as of today over 550 members.
 I see our role together, the Facebook Smell Training Group, as a collective body of information about smell loss, almost as important as my original role of smell training “teacher”.
 I feel that our shared experience of this most confounding and under-researched condition could inform the way research is conducted as well as the way health care providers respond to us.
 To quote Sharon Terry, an inspirational TED speaker and founder of the Genetic Alliance: “There are no easy answers, but together we have the answers in us”.

 Recently I raised a question for the members of the Facebook group.
 What would you like to see, I asked, to help you in coping with smell loss?
 What resources do you wish you had?
 Where do the problems lie?
 The responses make interesting reading.
 Here is a selection: